 Parks and recreation are vital to our health and well-being and create stronger communities that can protect and better recover from environmental, social and economic challenges.
 Every day local park and recreation professionals and champions are working on innovative, long-term solutions to ensure that our communities have fair and just access to great parks and greenspace, recreation facilities and programs.
 They are helping to close critical gaps in quantity of parks, proximity of parks and connection to parks all while ensuring that these places are safe, inclusive, culturally relevant and welcoming for everyone.

 NRPA is uniting these local leaders, advocating for policy change and advancing local solutions through research, tools and catalytic grants.
 Through these areas of work, we seek to create systems-level changes in policy, planning and funding, and support place-based projects that are driven by communities.
 Join us as we work to ensure fair and just access to parks for communities across the United States.

 Park Access Network

-NRPA brings together a network of park and recreation professionals committed to driving long-term change to address park access and quality.
-Through a combination of webinars and group calls, network members share and learn strategies, discuss different approaches and develop connections with peers across the United States.
+NRPA brings together a network of park access champions committed to driving long-term change to address park access and quality.
+Through a learning series, weekly posts and bimonthly group calls, network members share and learn strategies, discuss different approaches and develop connections with peers across the United States.

 The network calls are an opportunity to connect with and learn from your peers who are just as passionate as you about addressing park access and quality.
 Led by park and recreation professionals, these calls offer a more informal opportunity to discuss, share knowledge and pose questions related to the topic of the call.

 Join the Park Access Network on NRPA Connect to engage with other park access champions and stay up to date on upcoming Network events and access resource to help your efforts.